phpactor/phpactor/doc/refactorings.md

 ### Motivation

-It can be very tiresome to manually implement contracts for interfaces, especially interfaces with many methods (e.g. `ArrayAccess`).
+It can be very tiresome to manually implement contracts for interfaces and abstract classes, especially interfaces with many methods (e.g. `ArrayAccess`).

 This refactoring will automatically add the required methods to your class.
 If